juanfernandes/juanfernandes-uk/src/blog/home-automation.md

   - vera
   - fibaro
   - aeotec
-postImage: /v1579162296/trianglify.png
-date: 2019-02-28T20:34:55.519Z
+date: 2019-02-28T20:34:55Z
 tags:
   - personal
 ---
 In this post, I'm going to talk about my adventures with home automation.
-It may sound negative, but I'm just painting a true picture of what I discovered.
+It may sound negative, but I'm just painting a true picture of what I discovered.{.lead}

 When I say home automation - I mean basic home automation - I'm talking about using Alexa to do simple things - like switching on a lamp or lights in a room.